 The surgery is done under general anesthesia, and this is usually the most frightening part of the whole process, for children and for parents.
 Modern pediatric anesthesia is extremely safe.
 It is given by a trained professional in a well monitored setting.
 Usually, this will be an anesthesiologist specializing in the care of children.
 There will be time before the surgery for parents to speak with the anesthesiologist and ask specific questions.
 Lesser degrees of anesthesia (such as sedation) may actually be more dangerous than general anesthesia in a healthy child, and are inappropriate for surgery in the throat.
 Even though children may become frightened during the administration of the anesthetic, after the operation they usually do not remember anything about the time just before they went to sleep.

 The most common risk of tonsillectomy is bleeding after surgery.
 It usually takes about two weeks for the throat to heal completely, and bleeding can be seen at any time before then.
 However, when bleeding does happen, it is usually about five to ten days after the operation when the "scab" over the place where the tonsils used to be (the tonsil bed) breaks up and separates from the wall of the throat.
-Bleeding that is enough to be noticed happens in about 2-4% of patients, and will be seen as blood in the mouth.
+Bleeding that is enough to be noticed happens in about 2-4% of patients, although it is much more common in older teenagers and young adults.
+This will be seen as blood in the mouth.
 Significant bleeding after adenoidectomy alone is extremely rare.

 The soft palate (the roof of the mouth) keeps air from flowing backwards from the mouth to the nose during speech and swallowing.
 After removal of the adenoids, there is a much larger space in the back of the throat connecting the mouth to the nose, and it may take several weeks for the palate to adequately make the same seal in this region as it did before surgery.
 Most patients therefore have a high, whiny, "nasal" voice after surgery, different from the "clogged up" sound that they had before the operation.
 Usually, this does not last long, but sometimes it takes a few weeks or even months before the palate can stretch enough to make a good seal again.
 In rare patients (usually those with underlying palate abnormalities), this voice problem may persist, requring special therapy or even further surgery.